 1. Offer counseling services.

 Offer counseling services.
 Funeral home directors and counselors are some of the frontline workers at a funeral home.
 They help people who are grieving through the five stages of grief.
 Counselors hold face-to-face conversations with those left behind and offer emotional reassurance through in-depth discussions.
 This is an opportunity for people to experience emotional comfort and healing.
 Counselors can also help clients through the funeral process by assisting in duties such as: drafting an obituary, selecting a casket and pallbearers, or printing death registration certificates.
 Funeral home workers are the first line of assistance for those navigating life without their loved ones.
 They may also point those in need towards resources that may further assist in healing the wound caused by grief.
-Having these specialists available at your funeral home could provide much-needed care to families planning their loved one's funerals.
+Having these specialists available at your funeral home could provide much-needed care to families planning their loved one's funerals and funeral procession.

 2. Provide grief counseling for children.